RedTurtle/collective.permalink/README.txt

 __ http://en.wikipedia.org/wiki/Permalink

 This will not work (and show anything) for contents without the *UID* information.
-You can however customize and develop additional adapters for providing peralink, yours non-AT contents (or customize the default one).
+You can however customize and develop additional adapters for providing permalink for yours non-AT contents (or customize the default one).

 The new resource will be added to the *document actions* section.